 Please select your preferred ordination term.

 2 Year Complete Vermont Ordination Package $32 (Best Value)

 5 Year Complete Vermont Ordination Package $64 (Save 20%)

 10 Year Complete Vermont Ordination Package $112 (Save 30%)

 All ordination levels are accepted in Vermont for residents and non-residents.
 Prices shown is US dollars (US$).

 * — Please note that restricted basic-level ordination permits you to perform ONE marriage ceremony in Vermont ONLY during a one-year period.
-Complete ordination permits you to perform unlimited ceremonies in Vermont and most other states without restriction.
+Complete ordination permits you to perform unlimited ceremonies in Vermont and most other locations without restriction.